 1. Comprehensive analysis of the results acquired by the predecessor; aggregated published geological, geophysical and geochemical information about the study area and the adjoining areas.

-2. As part of basin modeling and hydrocarbon system modeling GeoGrid did the following:
+2. As part of basin modelling and hydrocarbon system modelling GeoGrid did the following:

 This allowed for six prospects to be identified and the following recommendations were made:

-The entire package of basin modeling computations was performed using the Russian Sedim software.
+The entire package of basin modelling computations was performed using the Russian Sedim software.